toksikk/gidbig/README.md

 ## Known issues
 - `https://discordapp.com/api/oauth2` needs to be added to `brokenAuthHeaderProviders` in `golang.org/x/oauth2/internal/token.go` in order for oauth2 to work again.

 Please use the issue tracker.
+Thank you!